nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/nuxeo-stream.md

 {{! /excerpt}}

-## Log and Stream processing
+## Log and Stream Processing

-A log is a storage abstraction, it is an append only sequence of record ordered by time.
+A log is a storage abstraction, it is an append-only sequence of record ordered by time.
 This simple concept is at the heart of many data intensive applications.
 It brings fault tolerance, durability, immutability and ordering to distributed system.

 When the processing of log records is expected to give near real time feedback and the number of records is unbounded this is called stream processing.